sanandak/lab-site/README.md

-# The main RPAL external website
+# The main PSICE external website

+(this was copied from the RPAL setup)

 This repository holds the source and generated files for the lab's primary world-facing website.
 All lab members are encouraged to modify the sections of the site relevant to themselves and their